Igor Rotenberg: Sanctions

 On 6 April 2018, Igor Rotenberg and his NPV Engineering Group were placed under United States sanctions.

 On 22 February 2022, Igor Rotenberg was placed under sanctions by the UK government as part of the 2021-2022 Russo-Ukrainian crisis.

 On 8 April 2022, Igor Rotenberg was placed under sanctions by European Union.

 On 19 October 2022, Igor Rotenberg was placed under sanctions by Ukraine.

 Wealth

 In October 2018, Igor Rotenberg had an estimated wealth of $1.1 billion by Forbes.

 Personal life

 Igor is married, and has three children.
 He is the oldest son of Arkady Rotenberg, Russian billionaire businessman and co-owner with brother Boris Rotenberg, of the SGM (Stroygazmontazh) group.
 The Rotenberg brothers are closely associated with Vladimir Putin.
 His sister is Liliya Rotenberg, and his brother is Pavel Rotenberg.

+Igor was married to his first wife Alina in 2003.
+They divorced in 2009.